Sietoyo/Customer-Churn-Analysis/README.md

 To achieve this objective, **QuidMetrics** will:

-- **Load and analyze the provided customer dataset**, identifying key behavioral and transactional indicators linked to churn.
+i. **Load and analyze the provided customer dataset**, identifying key behavioral and transactional indicators linked to churn.
-- **Clean the dataset**, handling missing values and encoding categorical variables to ensure data quality.
+ii. **Clean the dataset**, handling missing values and encoding categorical variables to ensure data quality.
-- **Engineer relevant features** that may improve model performance and provide deeper business insights.
+iii. **Engineer relevant features** that may improve model performance and provide deeper business insights.
-- **Develop and train a Random Forest classifier** to predict customer churn based on historical patterns.
+iv. **Develop and train a Random Forest classifier** to predict customer churn based on historical patterns.
-- **Evaluate model performance** using appropriate metrics such as ROC AUC, accuracy, precision, and recall to ensure robustness.
+v. **Evaluate model performance** using appropriate metrics such as ROC AUC, accuracy, precision, and recall to ensure robustness.
-- **Determine feature importance**, identifying which variables contribute most significantly to churn prediction.
+vi. **Determine feature importance**, identifying which variables contribute most significantly to churn prediction.
-- **Segment customers** into risk categories (*Low*, *Medium*, *High*) based on predicted churn probability to guide targeted retention efforts.
+vii. **Segment customers** into risk categories (*Low*, *Medium*, *High*) based on predicted churn probability to guide targeted retention efforts.
-- **Explain the model outputs and insights** in clear, non-technical language for business stakeholders.
+viii. **Explain the model outputs and insights** in clear, non-technical language for business stakeholders.
-- **Optimize model performance** through hyperparameter tuning using cross-validation techniques.
+ix. **Optimize model performance** through hyperparameter tuning using cross-validation techniques.

 By implementing this end-to-end solution, **QuidMetrics** aims to deliver a highly accurate and interpretable model that supports data-driven decision-making for customer retention in e-commerce.